Büssing: History

 Before World War I Büssing started to build heavy-duty trucks for the time.
 These trucks featured 4- and 6-cylinder engines (5 tonnes and 11 tonnes, respectively).
 In 1914 the Büssing A5P armored car was developed at the behest of the German Oberste Heeresleitung.
 After the war, Heinrich Büssing had to enter a Kommanditgesellschaft limited partnership, converted into the Büssing AG joint-stock company in 1922.
 In 1923, Büssing introduced the first rigid three-axle chassis which was used in upcoming models and allowed Büssing to lead the market share in Germany in commercial vehicles.
 Fleets of their double and single deck buses ran on the streets of Berlin and were a common sight in the interwar years.

 Büssing NAG used inmates of several Nazi concentration camps in Braunschweig from 1944 to March 1945 for slave labor.
 These camps were subcamps to the Neuengamme concentration camp.

-After World War II civilian production resumed with 5-tonne and later 7-tonne trucks.

-In 1950, the company name became Büssing Nutzkraftwagen GmbH and production was concentrated on underfloor-engined trucks which were to become the firm's speciality.
+After World War II civilian production resumed with 5-ton and 7-ton trucks being produced.
+In 1950, the company name became Büssing Nutzkraftwagen GmbH and production was concentrated on underfloor-engined trucks which were to become the firm's specialty.
 Most tractor units and all normal-control trucks had vertical engines, but in the mid 1960s there was a version of their Commodore maximum-weight tractor unit, the 16-210, which had a horizontal diesel mounted under the cab ahead of the front axle, the gearbox being mounted halfway along the truck's chassis.

 In 1969, Büssing started strong ties with MAN AG.
 MAN was a customer to some Büssing's innovative trucks and parts while they were promoting their own line-up.
 In 1971, an MAN takeover of Büssing was announced.
 MAN started to use the lion logo on its newly named "MAN-Büssing" trucks.
 Büssing's unique underfloor-engined truck range continued in production under the MAN AG through to the late 1980s.